ObsidianLabs/Black-IDE/README.md

   <img src="./screenshots/import_keypairs.png" width="720px">
 </p>

 Before we proceed, please create a few keypairs in the Keypair Manager.
 We'll be using three keypairs in the following demos, namely  `miner` , `my-keypair-1`  , `my-keypair-2` .

-**Please note: private key and mnemonic exclusively prove ownership of a keypair.
-Please securely store it and DO NOT share with others under any circumstances.
-Leaking or losing private key or mnemonic may lead to permanent loss of digital asset. **
+**Please note: private key and mnemonic exclusively prove ownership of a keypair.Please securely store it and DO NOT share with others under any circumstances.
+Leaking or losing private key or mnemonic may lead to permanent loss of digital asset.**

 ### Network Manager